 In this study, we have presented a global picture of the performances of four multivariate bias correction (MBC) methods designed to adjust various multivariate properties of climate simulations.
-These MBC methods were carefully selected for their differences in terms of methodologies, statistical techniques used, assumptions and philosophical features.
-For each method, three different dimensional configurations have been tested to correct climate simulations from the IPSL model: a 2d- version to adjust temperature and precipitation time series together but separately for each grid cell, a Spatial- version aiming to correct the simulated fields of temperature and precipitation separately, and a Full- version designed to adjust the two physical variables jointly over the entire domain.
-Depending on the versions, the objectives of adjustments for multivariate properties are not the same: whereas 2d- and Spatial- versions are designed to correct, respectively, inter-variable and intersite dependence structures, it is expected that the Full- versions adjust both the inter-variable and intersite relationships together.
+These MBC methods were carefully selected for their

+- 550 differences in terms of methodologies, statistical techniques used, assumptions and philosophical features.
+For each method, three dimensional configurations have been tested to correct climate simulations from the IPSL model: a "2d" version to adjust temperature and precipitation time series together but separately for each grid cell, a "Spatial" version aiming to correct the simulated fields of temperature and precipitation separately, and a "Full" version designed to adjust the two physical variables jointly over the entire domain.
+Depending on the versions, the objectives of adjustments for multivariate properties are not - 555 the same: whereas "2d" and "Spatial" versions are designed to correct respectively inter-variable and inter-site dependence structures, it is expected from the "Full" versions to adjust both the inter-variable and inter-site relationships together.
 In addition, the univariate CDF-t bias correction method has been implemented and used as a benchmark to assess the benefits of considering multivariate aspects in the correction procedure.
-A wide range of metrics has been developed to compare bias correction outputs with observations and model data and analyze the adjustments of univariate distributions, inter-variable correlations, intersite correlations and temporal structure.
-Multidimensional change, i.e., nonstationary, properties have been assessed, providing a comprehensive framework to compare the performance of the methods.
-The IPSL simulations have been corrected with respect to two distinct reference datasets, i.e., WFDEI and SAFRAN, for, respectively, France and Brittany to attempt to measure the potential influence of the reference spatial resolution on MBC results.
+A wide range of metrics has been developed to compare bias correction outputs with observations and model data, and analyze the adjustements of univariate distributions, inter-variable - 560 correlations, inter-site correlations and temporal structure.
+Multi-dimensional change, i.e. non-stationary, properties have been assessed, providing a comprehensive framework to compare the performance of the methods.
+The IPSL simulations have been corrected with respect to two distinct reference datasets, i.e. WFDEI and SAFRAN, for respectively France and Brittany to attempt to measure the potential influence of the reference spatial resolution on MBC results.